MiFID II Implementation Challenges

 Some existing technology infrastructure can be repurposed, for example to comply with the trading obligations under Dodd-Frank.
 It is essential to get databases redesigned, if necessary, to cope with the need for more robust client classification and related client data.
 Client portals should be enhanced to increase client interaction and give access to their reports, costs and charges.
 Trading activities should be migrated to more transparent exchanges or electronic platforms, and use supporting algorithms to determine trading decisions.
 Automated workflows can help process pricing, pre-trade timeframes, integration of data from new sources that helps determine instrument and venue status, use of APIs for data, etc.

-MiFID II – Challenges
+MiFID II Reporting: Tackling the Implementation Challenges

 It’s not enough, though, just to implement the right set-up and install the right technology.
 Implementation should be viewed as ongoing, just as regulatory reporting is.
 Reporting must be monitored so organisations can quickly identify an arising issues and take steps to fix them.
 It’s widely expected that the European Commission will issue further guidance shortly to enable firms to be ready for 3 January 2018.
 Indeed, it has already issued guidance in the form of FAQs [https://ec.europa.eu/info/law/markets-financial-instruments-mifid-ii-directive-2014-65-eu/implementation/guidance-implementation-law_en] for firms dealing with brokerage and research services from broker-dealers in other jurisdictions, particularly the USA, in order to stay fully compliant.